jh3nd3rs0n/jargyle/README.md

         socks5.onBind.relayIdleTimeout=INTEGER_BETWEEN_1_AND_2147483647
             Specifies the timeout in milliseconds on relaying no data

+        socks5.onBind.relayInboundBandwidthLimit=INTEGER_BETWEEN_1_AND_2147483647
+            Specifies the upper limit on bandwidth in bytes per second of receiving inbound data to be relayed

+        socks5.onBind.relayOutboundBandwidthLimit=INTEGER_BETWEEN_1_AND_2147483647
+            Specifies the upper limit on bandwidth in bytes per second of receiving outbound data to be relayed

         socks5.onConnect.prepareServerFacingSocket=true|false
             Specifies the boolean value to indicate if the server-facing socket is to be prepared before connecting (involves applying the specified socket settings, resolving the target host name, and setting the specified timeout on waiting to connect)